This Data Processing Agreement is made between:

 (A) TDS Ultra is a specialist provider of vehicle tracking, fleet and driver performance data and risk data analysis, which it provides to through various channels including via its including the TDS Ultra software as a service offerings, which it makes available to clients on a subscription basis.

-(C) This Data Processing Agreement sets out the terms, requirements and conditions on which TDS Ultra will processpersonal data when providing services to the Customer.
-This Data Processing Agreement contains the mandatory clauses required by Article 28(3) of the General Data Protection Regulation ((EU) 2016/679) for contracts between controllers and processors .
+(C) This Personal Data Processing Agreement (Agreement) sets out the additional terms, requirements and conditions on which TDS Ultra will process Personal Data when providing services under the Master Agreement.
+This Agreement contains the mandatory clauses required by Article 28(3) of the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) – UK GDPR) for contracts between controllers and processors .

 The Terms of which are Agreed as follows: